nshcherbakova/ImageEditor/README.md

 The client app can edit images using self written and open source OpenGL filters.

-The client app can upload images to the server.
+The client app will upload images to the server.

 The server will keep collection of uploaded images and will show it in a web gallery.